International Insect Rearing Workshop

 In 2000, the Department of Entomology & Plant Pathology at Mississippi State University (MSU) initiated formal education for those who rear insects under laboratory conditions.
 The idea of a workshop devoted to insect rearing was conceived by USDA/ARS and MSU researchers who had spent many years rearing insects professionally.
 Not only did they recognize a need for insect rearing education in this country; but, based on their extensive international travels, they also recognized a global need for such education.
 Thus, an intensive five-day workshop titled "Principles and Procedures for Rearing High Quality Insects" designed to cover all the major areas of laboratory rearing of insects and advertised on a world-wide basis was born.

 The first insect rearing workshop was held fall 2000.
 Attendance was limited to 24 students primarily to allow hands-on laboratories as part of the educational experience.
 Because the demand for the workshop was so great, we scheduled a second workshop that same fall.
-We completed our 14th workshop in October 2011.
+We currently limit attendance to 28 students.
+We completed our 18th workshop in October 2015.

 On several occasions, the workshop has been dedicated to an individual who deserves recognition for having made significant contributions to the field of insect rearing.
 Those who have received this distinction include the following: